ctrleon/personal-site/content/en/posts/signal-cli.md

 ## Account activation

+Signal uses mobile telephone numbers to register and manage user accounts.
-Register a phone number with SMS verification with the following command.
+Register a phone number with SMS verification with the `register` command.
 Account is the phone number in internatinal format you want to register.

 ```bash